maddiestone/IDAPythonEmbeddedToolkit/README.md

 		referencing instruction.
 	3. A dictionary of all of the memory addresses accessed and the referencing instructions' addresses are printed and saved to a file.
+* **identify_operand_locations.py -- Identify Instructions that Reference an Operand**
+Identifies the instructions in the range start_addr to end_addr that reference the input operand (regex_operand).
+The addresses of all instructions where the operand is found are printed to the IDA output window and saved to a file.

 ## Copyright
 Copyright 2017 The Johns Hopkins University Applied Physics Laboratory LLC